How do I know if I qualify?

 Yes, SASS provides food to anyone in need of help, however, your household will only be eligible for a limited supply of groceries and will not be eligible for full pantry privileges or income-based programs until all your paperwork is submitted.

 Yes.
-SASS is requiring every household to re-register with SASS in 2023, meaning that all paperwork, including your 2022 income tax form 1040, must be submitted again to qualify for all the 2023 SASS programs.
+SASS requires every household to re-register with SASS each year, meaning that all paperwork, including your 2023 income tax form 1040, must be submitted again to qualify for all of the 2024 SASS programs.

 If I have an emergency need, such as rent, utility assistance or car repair, is additional paperwork needed?

 Yes.
-Please contact SASS at 734-429-4570 and ask to talk with Mike or Glenna to discuss the additional requirements needed to help us provide further aid.
+Please contact SASS at 734-429-4570 and ask to talk with Marti or Glenna to discuss the additional requirements needed to help us provide further aid.

 I have additional questions.
 What do I do?